kravchik/moveen/index.md

 {% include youtubePlayer.html id="mJUFvYGpS9o" %}

 ## Getting started (Unity)
-0. unpack Moveen archive into Assets directory of your project (while there is no Asset store entry yet)
+### Scenario 1
+1. find the closest model to what you need in "Different skels and sizes" scene and copy it to your scene
+2. click play button.
+You can control the model by moving "target" GameObject either directly or by script supplied (currently, it is `MoveControl1`)
+3. connect meshes of your model ([rigging](rigging))

+_If there is no template corresponding to your needs and you can't modify present ones to match - let me know!
+I'll try to help you with tuning, and possibly even add template model to the library._

+### Scenario 2 (extended level)
 1. create **Moveen biped** or **Moveen Quadruped** template (GameObject menu or Inspector "create" menu or inspector right click menu)
+_TODO: replace menu entries with prefabs_
-1. click play button (you can control the model by moving "target" GameObject)
+2. click play button (you can control the model by moving "target" GameObject)
-1. (optional)
-  * connect meshes of your model ([rigging](rigging))
+3. tune sizes, structure, and parameters.
+Look at parameters in completed template models (in scenes supplied) to get an idea how to achieve the desired behavior.
+4. (OPTIONAL)
-  * OR press `MoveenStepper5<Create from skeleton>` button (it will create draft geometry corresponding to the skeleton, which you can use as a base for sketches)
+    * press `MoveenStepper5<Create from skeleton>` button (it will create draft geometry corresponding to the skeleton, which you can use as a base for prototyping)
+    * OR connect meshes of your model ([rigging](rigging))

+__Notice, you can apply any forces to the `RigidBody` of the animation.
+It could be collisions, recoils, hits, or anything.
+Animation engine will react appropriately.__

 ## Features